Polycystic Ovarian Syndrome – PCOS

 - Hair growth on the face, back, or chest (hirsutism)

 - Male pattern baldness or thinning hair on the scalp

 - Dark pigmentation in the armpits and back of the neck.

 Later life repercussions of PCOS may include heart disease, hypertension, diabetes, or even endometrial or uterine cancer.
 PCOS has also been called Stein-Leventhal syndrome.

-Unfortunately, there is no cure for PCOS.
+Unfortunately, there is no cure for Polycystic Ovarian Syndrome.
 But PCOS symptoms – including infertility – can be treated.
 Weight reduction improves the frequency of ovulation, improves fertility, lowers the risk of diabetes, and lowers male hormone levels in many women with PCOS.
 In the long term PCOS can lead to metabolic syndrome, which causes obesity and high insulin levels, so treatment must also focus on reduction of the risk of diabetes and also heart disease, which can result from diabetes.
 Changing or adapting nutritional and exercise habits is critical.
 In overweight women, another key is the reduction of insulin levels with medications.

 Patients must learn to manage other symptoms of PCOS.
 Irritating symptoms like acne, hirsutism, hair loss, and acne often respond to metformin.
 If PCOS is being treated for reasons other than infertility, other medication can be used more liberally.
 Laser hair removal and plucking may be necessary for cosmetic reasons.

 The first steps in any infertility treatment will be an examination of the woman’s reproductive system and fertility testing.